 A photograph of Theodore Roosevelt from about 1902, by M.P.
 Rice.

 JANE ADDAMS (1860-1935) US.
 Progressive Era social worker, sociologist, author and advocate for women’s suffrage and world peace.
 Co-founded Hull House, first settlement house in US.
-Nobel Peace Prize (1931).
-(3)
+Nobel Peace Prize (1931). (on 3 lists)